startimeahmet/Kucoin-Notifier/README.md

 # Kucoin-Notifier

-When an open order gets partially/fully filled, send you an email including the respective market pair and the filled amount.
+When an open order on your Kucoin account gets partially/fully filled, sends you an email including the respective market pair and the filled amount.
 Checks every 15 seconds.

 Prerequisites:
 ```
-pip install kucoin-python
+pip3 install kucoin-python
 ```

 Running: